-All persons are required to complete an Eligibility Application bi-annually and must provide all required information, including the household verification of income.
+All persons are required to complete an Eligibility Application bi-annually and must provide all required information, including a current, legible copy of government issued photo identification and the household verification of income.
 If a person provides false or misleading information, they will be denied services.

-The acceptable proof of household income is Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Pension or Bank Statement(s) paycheck stubs for the most recent four-week period, etc.
+The acceptable proof of household income is Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Pension Statement, Bank Statement(s), or paycheck stubs for the most recent four-week period, etc.